 We were careful to avoid going into debt by cutting back significantly on our expenses.
 Now that we’re settled, we have begun building our emergency fund back up while my husband works part time and actively raises the kids, and I run my test prep and tutoring company.

-Early on, our accountant admonished me to sock away the maximum allowable under my company’s 401(k) savings plan (to not take advantage of the generous six percent match they offered was dumber than burning paper money in my fireplace, according to her), and to save the remaining 14 percent of every dollar in a low-fee investment account.
-So, 20 percent of my income went towards savings before I ever even saw the paycheck.
+Early on, our accountant admonished me to sock away the maximum allowable under my company’s 401(k) savings plan (to not take advantage of the generous 6% match they offered was dumber than burning paper money in my fireplace, according to her), and to save the remaining 14% of every dollar in a low-fee investment account.
+So, 20% of my income went toward savings before I ever even saw the paycheck.
 It was a very, very smart plan that I stuck to for more than 12 years.

 Jump another five years: When my position was eliminated in a corporate merger, my savings allowed me to, metaphorically speaking, become a pirate instead of re-enlisting with the Navy.
 I was actually able to take a leap and fund my own startup around an invention called FreshTape (resealable tape to seal chip bags) even without investors.
 Having that savings allowed me to have some breathing room to walk away from the soul-crushing careers that so many of my friends feel trapped in.